ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ### Claim Metadata

 Besides Issuer, Feed and kid, the only other mandatory metadata in the Claim is the type of the Payload, indicated in the `cty` Envelope header.
 However, this set of mandatory metadata is not sufficient to express many important Registration policies.
 For example, a Ledger may only allow a Claim to be registered if it was signed recently.
-While the Issuer is free to add any information in the payload of the Claim, the TS (and most of its auditor) can only be expected to interpret information in the Envelope.
+While the Issuer is free to add any information in the payload of the Claim, the RS (and most of its auditor) can only be expected to interpret information in the Envelope.

-Such metadata, meant to be interpreted by the TS during Registration policy evaluation, should be added to the `reg_info` header.
+Such metadata, meant to be interpreted by the RS during Registration policy evaluation, should be added to the `reg_info` header.
 While the header MUST be present in all Claims, its contents consist of a map of named attributes.
-Some attributes (such as the Issuer's timestamp) are standardized with a defined type, to help uniformize their semantics across TS.
+Some attributes (such as the Issuer's timestamp) are standardized with a defined type, to help uniformize their semantics across RS.
 Others are completely customizable and may have arbitrary types.
 In any case, all attributes are optional so the map MAY be empty.

-## Transparency Service (TS)
+## Receipt Service

+The role of the RS can be decomposed into several functions depending on the type of verifiability provided by the SCITT instance.
+For the most basic type of RS, which simply countersigns Claims after enforcing some Registration Policy and produces Receipts, the RS consists of a simple signing service.
+It makes public keys used for verifying these Receipts available for Verifiers.

-The role of TS can be decomposed into several major functions.
-The most important is maintaining a Ledger, the verifiable data structure that records Claims, and enforcing a Registration policy.
+SCITT instances that require transparency as part of the verifiability are more complex.
+For starters, these types of RSes maintain a Ledger, the verifiable data structure that records Claims.
 It also maintains a service key, which is used to endorse the state of the Ledger in Receipts.
-All TS MUST expose standard endpoints for Registration of Claims and Receipt issuance, which is described in {{sec-messages}}.
-Each TS also defines its Registration policy, which MUST apply to all entries in the Ledger.
+All RS MUST expose standard endpoints for Registration of Claims and Receipt issuance, which is described in {{sec-messages}}.
+Each RS also defines its Registration policy, which MUST apply to all entries in the Ledger.

-The combination of Ledger, identity, Registration policy evaluation, and Registration endpoint constitute the trusted part of the TS.
-Each of these components SHOULD be carefully protected against both external attacks and internal misbehavior by some or all of the operators of the TS.
-For instance, the code for policy evaluation, Ledger extension and endorsement may be protected by running in a TEE; the Ledger may be replicated and a consensus algorithm such as Practical Byzantine Fault Tolerance (pBFT {{PBFT}}) may be used to protect against malicious or vulnerable replicas; threshold signatures may be use to protect the service key, etc.
+The combination of identity, Registration policy evaluation, Registration endpoint, and, optionally, Ledger, constitute the trusted part of the RS.
+Each of these components SHOULD be carefully protected against both external attacks and internal misbehavior by some or all of the operators of the RS.
+For instance, the code for policy evaluation, Ledger extension, and endorsement may be protected by running in a TEE; the Ledger may be replicated and a consensus algorithm such as Practical Byzantine Fault Tolerance (pBFT {{PBFT}}) may be used to protect against malicious or vulnerable replicas; threshold signatures may be use to protect the service key, etc.

-Beyond the trusted components, Transparency Services may operate additional endpoints for auditing, for instance to query for the history of Claims made by a given Issuer and Feed.
-Implementations of TS SHOULD avoid using the service identity and extending the Ledger in auditing endpoints; as much as practical, the Ledger SHOULD contain enough evidence to re-construct verifiable proofs that the results returned by the auditing endpoint are consistent with a given state of the Ledger.
+Beyond the trusted components, Receipt Services may operate additional endpoints for auditing, for instance to query for the history of Claims made by a given Issuer and Feed.
+Implementations of RS SHOULD avoid using the service identity and extending the Ledger in auditing endpoints; as much as practical, the Ledger SHOULD contain enough evidence to re-construct verifiable proofs that the results returned by the auditing endpoint are consistent with a given state of the Ledger.

 ### Service Identity, Remote Attestation, and Keying

-Every TS MUST have a public service identity, associated with public/private key pairs for signing on behalf of the service.
+Every RS MUST have a public service identity, associated with public/private key pairs for signing on behalf of the service.
 In particular, this identity must be known by Verifiers when validating a Receipt

 This identity should be stable for the lifetime of the service, so that all Receipts remain valid and consistent.
-The TS operator MAY use a distributed identifier as their public service identity if they wish to rotate their keys, if the Ledger algorithm they use for their Receipt supports it.
+The RS operator MAY use a distributed identifier as their public service identity if they wish to rotate their keys, if the Ledger algorithm they use for their Receipt supports it.
 Other types of cryptographic identities, such as parameters for non-interactive zero-knowledge proof systems, may also be used in the future.

-The TS SHOULD provide evidence that it is securely implemented and operated, enabling remote authentication of the hardware platforms and/or software TCB that run the TS.
+The RS SHOULD provide evidence that it is securely implemented and operated, enabling remote authentication of the hardware platforms and/or software TCB that run the RS.
 This additional evidence SHOULD be recorded in the Ledger and presented on demand to Verifiers and auditors.

-For example, consider a TS implemented using a set of replicas, each running within its own hardware-protected trusted execution environments (TEEs).
-Each replica SHOULD provide a recent attestation report for its TEE, binding their hardware platform to the software that runs the Transparency Service, the long-term public key of the service, and the key used by the replica for signing Receipts.
+For example, consider a RS implemented using a set of replicas, each running within its own hardware-protected trusted execution environments (TEEs).
+Each replica SHOULD provide a recent attestation report for its TEE, binding their hardware platform to the software that runs the Receipt Service, the long-term public key of the service, and the key used by the replica for signing Receipts.
 This attestation evidence SHOULD be supplemented with transparency Receipts for the software and configuration of the service, as measured in its attestation report.

 ### Registration Policies